2023/24 | Conestoga College

 Dear PSW and Supportive Care Student,

-Given the current pandemic situation, some processes and procedures in the program may be amended (e.g., entering/exiting the building, physical distancing, the use of personal protective equipment PPE, course delivery and evaluation methods.).
-Because the situation can change rapidly, the latest information will be disseminated to you closer to the start of the program.
-If subsequent changes need to occur during the semester, they will be communicated to you through eConestoga and/or the College Website.
+Some processes and procedures in the program may require certain attention (e.g., entering/exiting the building, physical distancing, the use of personal protective equipment PPE, course delivery and evaluation methods.).
+Specific processes will be communicated to you at orientation, through eConestoga and/or the College Website.

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
 The PSW and Supportive Care team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours as the student.

-We are here to help you succeed along your journey to becoming a PSW and Supportive Care Provider.
-If you require clarification in understanding any of the information in this handbook, or should you require assistance in any area of your studies, please talk to the PSW and Supportive Care Faculty, Program Coordinator, or make an appointment with me.
+We are here to help you succeed along your journey to becoming a PSW or a Supportive Care Provider.
+If you require clarification in understanding any of the information in this handbook, or should you require assistance in any area of your studies, please talk to the PSW or Supportive Care Faculty, Program Coordinator, or make an appointment with me.

-All the very best to you as you set out to becoming a PSW and Supportive Care Provider as you start making a difference in the lives of others!
+All the very best to you as you set out to become a PSW or Supportive Care Provider as you start making a difference in the lives of others!